 UPDATE Feb.
 2021: The documentary, “Crime Scene: The Vanishing at the Cecil Hotel,” premieres on Netflix on Feb.
 10. I was interviewed for the project.
 Check out the trailer below.

 ORIGINAL BLOG POST Feb.
 23, 2012:

 Previously, I wrote about finding my dad’s naturalization record on Ancestry.com.
+I also found the original certificate after sorting through my father’s belongings.
 Out of curiosity, I Googled the address listed as my dad’s residential address on the form.
 Results for the Cecil Hotel in downtown Los Angeles popped up.
 As I delved deeper, I discovered what a bizarre history this place has, and it also made me remember dad’s haunted hotel story.

 In more modern times, the Cecil became home to serial killers, such as the “Night Stalker” Richard Ramirez and Jack Unterweger.
 Now the hotel is trying to reinvent itself by promoting its central location and affordable rates.
 You really should check out the reviews and photos online.
 Talk about bait-and-switch.
 The lobby is absolutely grand, pristine with gorgeous architectural details.
 But once you leave the lobby, things get grim (and grimy) in a hurry.

 If you enjoy reading hotel horror stories, just Google it.
 Some politely refer to it as a “transient hotel” and others call it an outright dump.
 This gentleman has an excellent description of his stay there, entitled “A Dump with a Future.”

 The Cecil Hotel also served as inspiration for the “Hotel” installment of American Horror Story.